 Computers: There are two PC's and 1 iMac with the latest software programs needed to change your "as shot" images into your own works of art.
-These can then be saved on your memory card or CD/DVD disc.
+These can then be saved on your memory card or thumb drive.
 There are a number of special software programs installed that can perform amazing things with your images.

 Printers: There are two printers--a Canon PIXMA PRO-100 and a Canon imagePROGRAF iPF6400 24.0" capable of making high quality prints of your digital images, up to size 24 by 36 inches.
-We also have a brothers copier/printer.
+We also have a HP office copier/printer.
 There is a charge for ink and paper.

-Scanners: There are two Epson 4990 scanners where you can make digital images of your existing prints (up to 8.5 by 11.7 inches), slides, or negatives.
+Scanners: There is an Epson 4990 scanner where you can make digital images of your existing prints (up to 8.5 by 11.7 inches), slides, or negatives.
 These are connected to the computers so you can perform further processing on them if you desire and then save them on your own media.

 Digital Image Converter: There are two Wolverine SNAP Image Converter that can make jpeg images of photos (up to 5x7 inch), negatives, and slides and save them on your SD/SDHC memory card.
 This is a free-standing devices that are not connected to a computer and are available on loan to members,

 Monitor Calibrator: We also have a Spyder Monitor Calibrator available on loan to members.